 The PAC184 machine torch is a dual gas (plasma and shield) plasma arc cutting torch.
 The slimmer design allows it to be used primarily in robotic cutting applications.
-The torch assembly includes the torch main body and consumables.
-The torch is cooled by a closed-loop system which distributes the coolant to and from the torch by way of the quick disconnect assembly, RHF console and the cooling subassemblies in the power supply.
+The machine torch assembly includes the torch main body and 15 amp consumables.
+The torch main body is water cooled by a closed-loop system which distributes the coolant to and from the torch by way of the quick disconnect assembly, RHF console and the cooling subassemblies in the power supply.
 There are two torch assemblies: one torch assembly comes without an IHS tab on the shield cap; the other torch assembly comes with an IHS tab on the shield cap.
-See Figure 2-3.